 - How long is the group intending to exist?
 If the group has been formed for a particular reason e.g. to organise an event or to address an urgent-short term issue, and it is only going to exist for a short time, there may be a case for being an unincorporated group. - Is the group intending to seek funding from funding agencies?
-Certain funding agencies require applicants to be incorporated or to be affiliated to a legal entity.
-Each funding agency has different criteria, so check the ones you wish to apply to. - Does the group own any significant property or equipment or handle significant sums of money?
-Unincorporated groups can't own assets in their own name, so any property or equipment would
+Most funding agencies require applicants to be incorporated.

-- be owned by individuals. - What is the scale of operations, and what is the risk involved in the activities undertaken by the group? - Will volunteers be less likely to be involved if the group is unincorporated because they see a risk of possible personal liability?
+- Does the group own any significant property or equipment or handle significant sums of money?
+Unincorporated groups can't own assets in their own name, so any property or equipment would be owned by individuals. - What is the scale of operations, and what is the risk involved in the activities undertaken by the group? - Will volunteers be less likely to be involved if the group is unincorporated because they see a risk of possible personal liability?